License Renewal in Georgia

 Before you renew, determine the status of your license and follow the appropriate steps below.

 You can renew a valid/current Georgia driver's license up to:

 You have the option to renew online, in person, or by mail.

-You will receive your new GA driver’s license within 30 days.
+You will receive a temporary driver's license; your permanent GA driver's license will arrive in the mail within 30 days.

-NOTE: If you are renewing your Georgia driver’s license for the first time since July 1, 2012 or you do not hold a Secure ID driver’s license, you must renew in person.
+NOTE: If you are renewing your Georgia driver's license and you do not hold a Secure ID driver's license, you must renew in person.

 If your Georgia driver's license has been expired for more than 2 years, you'll need to visit a GA DMV office in person to pass the following tests: